tearust/tea-docs/What_is_TEA?/Token_economy.md

 ## Leverage Existing IPFS Miners
 Building a new community of miners is very hard.
 The TEA project won't create such a new community from scratch.
 Leveraging the existing communities is the key.
 The TEA project can bring value to them.
 For example, IPFS miners can merge mine FIL and TEA.
 TEA makes IPFS into "Interplanetary Function as a Service" rather than a pure file system.
 TEA dApps need code and data storage on IPFS, which brings a real use case to IPFS.
 Other smart contract platforms like DOT and ETH can offload their computing load to TEA.
 This offloading is not a diversion of their profit but creates more rich computing demands that are originally not doable in their blockchain.
 In return, more dApps run on their blockchain and generate more revenue.
 TEA is not trying to compete to or diverse profit from other partners, but to create new demand that benefits all.

-## Eventually, the Demand and Usage of the [//TEA] Token is the Key
+## Eventually, the Demand and Usage of the T Token is the Key
 No matter how well we design the miners' economy to boost [//TEA] initially, it's still a short-term solution.
 In the long run, the key rests in the demand for the usage of [//TEA] tokens.
 The TEA project team has started working on so-called rich dApps that run on the TEA network.
 Building the ecosystem, especially leveraging the existing FIL, ETH, and DOT ecosystem, is the team's main goal.
 The TEA Project team has started looking for cooperation with other major players to build the fusion ecosystem.
 One example is if we add the computing module to IPFS.
 IPFS miners can merge mine both FIL and TEA.
 The dApps also need to store data and code on IPFS, bringing more real use cases for IPFS.
 This is a win-win-win situation.